Encourage the kiddos to get active by utilizing 10-minute workouts and simplistic kid exercise activities!

 Practicing spelling words is a fun option as well.

-When you add fun elements to your kid’s workout, it’s no longer exercise — instead, it’s a fun game!
+When you add fun elements to your kid’s workout, it’s no longer just exercise — it becomes a game instead!

 We also do 5-minute jumps where we all take turns jumping for 5 solid minutes without stopping.

-Definitely gets the heart rate up, which is always the end goal when you are trying to add a little cardio into your child’s homeschool routine.
+This one definitely gets the heart rate up, which is always the end goal when you are trying to add a little cardio to your child’s homeschool routine.

 Have a Dance Party